 The purpose of the Operations Management Committee is to establish, maintain and redesign, as needed, the operations of DHMP as requested by the CEO and Board of Directors.
 Departmental information and reports are reviewed to identify improvement opportunities in delivering service to members.
 Issues may be referred from the QMC for follow-up, as appropriate.
-Financial, marketing, claims, and utilization data, as well as enrollment reports provided to the Operations Management Committee, provide additional performance monitoring information.
+Financial, marketing, claims, and utilization data, and enrollment reports provided to the Operations Management Committee, provide additional performance monitoring information.

-The Denver Health Operations Management Committee:
+The Operations Management Committee:

 - Meets Weekly

 - Is Comprised of the following Members:

-- DHMP CEO/Executive Director
+- o DHMP CEO-Chair

-- o DHMP CFO
+- o DHMP CFO-Chair

-- o DHMP COO- Chair
+- o DHMP COO-Chair

-- DHMP CMO-Chair
+- o DHMP CMO-Chair

-- o DHMP Director of Member Services
+- o Director of Health Plan Services

-- DHMP Director of Pharmacy
+- o Director of Member and Provider Experience

+- o Manager of Provider Relations

-- DHMP Director of QI/Population Health
+- o Director of QI/Population Health

-- DHMP Director of Information Systems (IS)

-- DHMP Director of Health Plan Services
+- o Sr. Director of Health Outcomes & Pharmacy

-- o DHMP Director of Provider Relations
+- o Director of Information Systems

-- DHMP Director of Utilization Management
+- o Director of Utilization Management

-- o DHMP Director of Insurance Products
+- o Director of Insurance Products

-- o DHMP Director of Claims Operations
+- Director of Claims Operations

-- o DHMP Director of Care Management

-- o DHMP Compliance Manager

-- o DHMP Strategic Management Office Manager

-- o DHMP Monitoring Audit and Training Manager